SyeinW/cse15l-lab-reports/LabReport3.md

 The command line option `-n` is doing the exact same thing as it was in example 1, except we are giving a slightly different argument.
 In this case, we don't defined a specific `.txt` file for it to look at.
 Instead, we give it a directory and then use `*.txt` to search every txt file in the `berlitz2` directory for the pattern `Lucayans`

 ### grep -l
+Explanation: ``` grep -l``` returns the names of the files that contain the pattern instead of the lines.
 Citation: grep --help & [grep wiki books](https://en.wikibooks.org/wiki/Grep)

 ```